AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 G. M = w 2 . r 3 . | (1.18c) |

-If Newton's law (1.1) applies , then a closed trajectory (in a frame of reference firmly connected to the center of gravity) is based on finite motion .
-To trajectory finite his motion was closed, the angle must be Dj by which the position vector r is rotated for the time in between two has spots turnover r min and r max , rational multiple of 2p , i.e. Dj = 2 p.
-M / n, where m and n are integers.
+If Newton's law (1.1) applies, then a closed trajectory is created for finite motion (in a frame of reference firmly connected to the center of gravity).
+In order for the trajectory of the finite motion to be closed, the angle Dj by which the position vector r rotates over the time between the two turning points rmin and rmax must be a rational multiple of 2p, i.e. Dj = 2p. m/n, where m and n are integers.
 Then, for n periods of the radial component of the motion, the body performs m circulates and returns to the starting position.
 However, in the case of a deviation from the law of inverted squares in Newton's law, this condition is no longer met and the "elliptical" trajectory is not closed.
 If the deviation is not too large, such a path can be imagined again as an ellipse, which, however, is no longer fixed, but the whole rotates slowly (performs a precessional movement) around the center of gravity.
 Such precession causes perihelion and aphelium to be in a slightly different place in each cycle.
 The elliptical orbits of the planets around the Sun actually perform the above-mentioned precessional motion, while the deviation from the law of inverted squares is due to the fact that it is not exactly the central field (gravitational influence of other planets, the Sun and planets are not point).
-The general theory of relativity shows that Newton's law is not accurate even for the centrally symmetric case for strong gravitational fields; emerging anomalous precession and slide of perihelion was actually demonstrated in Mercury (see §4.3).
+The general theory of relativity shows, that Newton's law is not accurate even for the exact centrally symmetric case for strong gravitational fields; the resulting precessional motion and anomalous perihelion shift have actually been demonstrated in Mercury (see §4.3).

 The problem of motion of